 3. Use the active voice.

 In active voice, the subject of the sentence directly performs the action.
-The active voice uses the simple or root form of the verb.
+The active voice uses the simple or root form of a verb.
 Active verbs do not include forms of “to be” or helping verbs, as in the passive voice.
 For example, Monica edited the grant proposal.
 In this sentence, Monica is the subject who performs the action of editing the grant proposal.
 Although writing passively works well in certain situations, strive to write business documents in the active voice, which keeps your writing straightforward and easy to read.

 The teacher lost my child’s final exam.